pulkitver1991/Road-Segmentation/README.md

 * The training and testing vector is already created, and is provided in the directory
 * If you want to create vector again, set the variable *create_vectors_again* high
 * Naive bayes model is already learnt is already provided and be used directly
-* To fit a model again, change the name of the classifier in `classifier` function and run the code again
+* To fit a model again, change the name of the classifier in `classifier` function, set the `run_train` to high and run the code
 * Select the Classifier in the classifier function
 * The available classifiers can be :